-Fortunately for Massachusetts residents who have been arrested for operating under the influence in other states, some states allow for the issuance of limited hardship licenses which are colloquially referred to as work, Cinderella, “bread and butter,” “occupational, “conditional,” or “7 to 7” licenses.
+Fortunately for Massachusetts residents who have been arrested for operating under the influence in other states, some states allow for the issuance of limited hardship licenses which are colloquially referred to as work, Cinderella license, “bread and butter,” “occupational, “conditional,” or “7 to 7” licenses.
 These are issued during the term of an active suspension, so that the driver can operate on a limited basis.

 Sometimes these licenses are issued by the courts and other times they are issued by State Motor Vehicle Departments.
 In some states, such as Massachusetts, hardship licenses are restricted by hours.
 They allow a person to drive anywhere during an established 12 hour period.
 In other states, drivers are restricted as to where they can drive.
 In these states, drivers are only allowed drive to and from work, school, or medical appointments.
 Some states also allow driving to perform necessary errands such as banking and shopping.